mebobby2/data_intensive_apps/part1/chapter1.md

 * Providing good default behavior, but also giving administrators the freedom to override defaults when needed
 * Self-healing where appropriate, but also giving administrators manual control over the system state when needed
 * Exhibiting predictable behavior, minimizing surprises

+### Simplicity: Managing Complexity
+There are various possible symptoms of complexity: explosion of the state space, tight coupling of modules, tangled dependencies, inconsistent naming and terminology, hacks aimed at solving performance problems, special-casing to work around issues elsewhere, and many more.
+When the system is harder for developers to understand and reason about, hidden assumptions, unintended consequences, and unexpected interactions are more easily overlooked.

+Making a system simpler does not necessarily mean reducing its functionality; it can also mean removing *accidental* complexity.
+Complexity as accidental if it is not inherent in the problem that the software solves (as seen by the users) but arises only from the implementation.

+One of the best tools we have for removing accidental complexity is *abstraction*.
+A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
+A good abstraction can also be used for a wide range of different applications.
+Not only is this reuse more efficient than reimplementing a similar thing multiple times, but it also leads to higher-quality software, as quality improvements in the abstracted component benefit all applications that use it.

+### Evolvability: Making Change Easy
+In terms of organizational processes, Agile working patterns provide a framework for adapting to change.
+The Agile community has also developed technical tools and pat‐ terns that are helpful when developing software in a frequently changing environment, such as test-driven development (TDD) and refactoring.

+Most discussions of these Agile techniques focus on a fairly small, local scale (a cou‐ ple of source code files within the same application).
+We will aim to search for ways of increasing agility on the level of a larger data system, perhaps consisting of several different applications or services with different characteristics.

+The ease with which you can modify a data system, and adapt it to changing requirements, is closely linked to its simplicity and its abstractions. we use the term *evolvability* to refer to agility on a data system level.